 Twenty-one more motorists have been charged with impaired driving by the YRPS.

-The charges were laid between Jan.
-28 and Feb 4.
-In total, more than 140 impaired driving charges have been laid against upwards of 90 people in the first five weeks of 2019.
+The charges were laid between Feb.
+25 and March 4.
+In total, more than 250 impaired driving charges have been laid so far this year.

-A full list of those charged last week is available HERE.
+For a full list of those charged, click HERE.